q) Provisions, contingent liabilities and contingent assets

 Liquidity risk is the risk that the Company will face in meeting its obligations associated with its financial liabilities.
 The Company's approach in managing liquidity is to ensure that it will have sufficient funds to meet its liabilities when due without incurring unacceptable losses.
 In doing this, management considers both normal and stressed conditions.

-The Company has maintained a cautious liquidity strategy, with a positive cash balance throughout the years ended.
+The Company has maintained a cautious liquidity strategy, with a positive cash balance throughout the years reported.
 Cash flow from operating activities provides the funds to service the financial liabilities on a day-to-day basis.

 The Company regularly monitors the rolling forecasts to ensure it has sufficient cash on an on-going basis to meet operational needs.
 Any short-term surplus cash generated, over and above the amount required for working capital management and other operational requirements, is retained as cash and cash equivalents (to the extent required) and any excess is invested in interest bearing term deposits with appropriate maturities to optimise the cash returns on investments while ensuring sufficient liquidity to meet its liabilities.